 Cauliflower Walnut Taco MeatRecipe posted in: Lunch/Dinner

 This meatless taco meat has an undeniably crumbly, meaty texture and is the perfect plant-based addition to tacos, burrito bowls and salads.
-Even better, this healthy recipe is vegan, gluten free and keto friendly!
+Even better, this healthy recipe is vegan, gluten free and low carb!
 Add it to all of your favorite meals for a spicy and satisfying supper.

 One serving of this Cauliflower Walnut Taco Meat contains 269 calories and six grams of net carbs per serving.
-You can log it into the South Beach Diet Tracker app as two Healthy Fats, one Vegetable and one Extra.
-This tasty taco meat is a great way to add a spicy flavor and meaty texture to any dish!
-Keep reading for some advice on using up this keto vegan recipe.
+It’s a great way to add a spicy flavor and meaty texture to any dish!
+Keep reading for some advice on using up this low-carb vegan recipe.

 4. Add some flavor.
-Extras, Free Foods and Healthy Fats are a fun way to add flavor to your daily menu.
-If you’re on the South Beach Diet, you know that fats are essential to your weight loss program.
+Healthy Fats are essential to your low-carb weight loss plan.
 Add some to your taco bar, including guacamole or chopped avocado, sour cream, shredded cheese, nuts and seeds.
 You can also include some low-calorie flavor additions, like spices and salsa.

 If you’re enjoying dinner solo and don’t need to create an entire spread of taco goodness, we have plenty of low carb recipes that can take on this taco meat.
 Check out some of our favorite recipes below for some inspiration:

 - Stuffed Bell Pepper Tacos >